PGSafarik/FoxGHI/README.md

 address book /opt/foxGHI/0.3/1/

 ## 3. KNOWN ERRORS AND BUGS
-* ### 18/05/2023 - Disfunct the "maximize" button - Fixed, closed
+* 18/05/2023 - Disfunct the "maximize" button - status fixed, closed
-* ### 19/01/2023 - Some WMs show a forbidden decorative frame if the application icon is set.
+* 19/01/2023 - Some WMs show a forbidden decorative frame if the application icon is set - status open

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
 Actual version: 0.4.1 ALPHA